reejk/StaticEcs/docs/en/main-types/ecs.md

 - Represented as a static class `Ecs<T>` parameterized by `IWorldType`

 {: .important }
-> IMPORTANT: Since the type-identifier `IWorldType` defines access to a specific world
+> Since the type-identifier `IWorldType` defines access to a specific world
 > There are three ways to work with the framework:

 ___